Alcázar of Segovia: Hall of the Kings (Sala de los Reyes)

 King Alfonso X (r.
 1252–1284) commissioned the construction of the Hall of the Kings.
 The space has ornamental ceilings and the upper portions of the four walls are decorated with a five-layer cloth.

 The design and layout of the Hall of the Kings borrowed iconography from the Palace of Alhambra.
 In the 1400s, King Henry IV of Castile (r.
 1454–1474) played a large role in the final design of the Hall of the Kings.
 Historical and literary references are evident in the decoration, including the storied medieval Castilian knight, El Cid.

-King Henry IV's decision to incorporate a gallery that depicted various rulers of Castile and León, in seated positions, into the hall's decoration was designed to demonstrate the political legitimacy of those in power during 15th century Spain.
-Similar imagery can be found in the King’s Hall (Sala de los Reyes) (also sometimes identified as the Hall of Justice) at the Alhambra, where an image of ten seated rulers located in the ceiling vault are believed by some scholars to represent different emirs from the Nasrid dynasty.
+King Henry IV's decision to incorporate a gallery that depicts various rulers of Castile and León, in sitting positions, into the hall's decoration was designed to demonstrate the political legitimacy of those in power during 15th century Spain.
+Similar imagery can be found in the King's Hall (Sala de los Reyes) (also sometimes identified as the Hall of Justice) at the Alhambra, where an image of ten seated rulers found in the ceiling vault are believed by some scholars to represent different emirs from the Nasrid dynasty.
 Other scholars, however, have argued that due to the presence of small coats of arms below the figures and at the two ends of the image, the scene likely represents the ruler, in this case, Muhammad V of Granada (r.
 1354–1359), accompanied by a group of wise men, various teachers and literary figures, is a meeting known as a maŷlis.
 Whoever is illustrated in the imagery in the Alcázar of Segovia's Hall of Kings, the message concerns the representation of political power, dominance, and legitimacy.

 Philip II of Spain (r.
 1580–1598) commissioned Hernando de Ávila to design one of the statues that represented the kings of Asturias, León and Castile.
-One of the paintings in the room is a portrait of King Philip II of Spain (r.
-1556–1598) and the others are portraits of two of his wives, Elisabeth of Valois (r.
+One of the paintings in the room is a portrait of King Philip II of Spain and the others are portraits of two of his wives, Elisabeth of Valois (r.
 1559–1568) and Anna of Austria (r.
 1570–1580).

 Room of the Belt

-Its name is because it is surrounded by walls, a long golden lace.
+Its name is because of a long golden lace attached to the walls surrounding the room.